alainwolf/roll.urown.net/desktop/secrets/gpg.rst

 Enigmail
 ^^^^^^^^

-Encrypt, decrypt, digitally sign and verifify your mail communications.
+Encrypt, decrypt, digitally sign and verify your mail communications.

-See :doc:`thunderbird`.
+See :doc:`/desktop/thunderbird`.

 Using PGP keys on remote Machines